 - a condition that you or your vet were aware of, or a reasonable person in your circumstances would have been aware of.

 This is irrespective of whether the underlying or causative condition was diagnosed at the time.
 Whether it’s a pre-existing condition will depend on its nature and experience.
 Outside of any applicable waiting period, if your Pet has a Temporary Condition that is considered to be a Pre-existing Condition (because it occurred or existed prior to the Commencement Date of the First Policy Period, or during any applicable Waiting Period, but that Condition has not existed, occurred or shown noticeable signs, symptoms or an abnormality in the 18-month period immediately prior to your claim Treatment date), it will no longer be excluded from Cover as a Pre-existing Condition.
 Chronic conditions and several other specified conditions can’t fall within this category.
 See your Policy Booklet for more information.

 I already have a wonderful vet.
 Can my pet still visit them?

 Absolutely!
-We help to cover eligible bills for your pet from any vet licensed to practice in Australia.
+We help to cover eligible bills for your pet from any vet registered to practice in Australia.

 How much of my vet’s bill is covered?